Semi-Analytic Modeling of Dark Matter Subhalo Encounters with Thin Stellar Streams: Statistical Predictions for GD-1-like Streams in CDM: Abstract

 \section{Abstract}

 Stellar streams from disrupted globular clusters are dynamically cold structures that are sensitive to perturbations from dark matter subhalos, allowing them in principle to trace the dark matter substructure in the Milky Way.
 We model, within the context of $\Lambda$CDM, the likelihood of dark matter subhalos to produce a significant feature in a GD-1-like stream and analyze the properties of such subhalos.
-We generate a large number of realizations of the subhalo population within a Milky Way mass host halo, accounting for tidal stripping and dynamical friction, using the semi-analytic code \SatGen{}.
+We generate \apjbf{many} realizations of the subhalo population within a Milky Way mass host halo \apjbf{using the semi-analytic code \SatGen{}}, accounting for \apjbf{effects such as} tidal stripping and dynamical friction.
 The subhalo distributions are combined with a GD-1-like stream model, and the impact of subhalos that pass close to the stream are modeled with \Gala{}.
-We find that subhalos with masses in the range $5\times 10^6 M_{\odot} - 10^8 M_{\odot}$ at the time of the stream--subhalo encounter, corresponding to masses of about $4 \times 10^7 M_{\odot} - 8 \times 10^8 M_{\odot}$ at the time of infall, are the likeliest to produce gaps in a GD-1-like stream.
-We find that gaps occur on average $\sim$1.8~times per realization of the host system.
-These gaps have typical widths of $\sim(7 - 27)$~deg and fractional underdensities of $\sim (10 - 30)\%$, with larger gaps being caused by more-massive subhalos.
-The stream--subhalo encounters responsible for these have impact parameters $(0.1 - 1.5)$~kpc and relative velocities $\sim(170 - 410)$~km/s.
-For a larger host-halo mass, the number of subhalos increases, as do their typical velocities, inducing a corresponding increase in the number of significant stream--subhalo encounters.
+We find that subhalos with masses in the range \apjbf{$2\times 10^6 M_{\odot} - 10^8 M_{\odot}$} at the time of the stream--subhalo encounter, corresponding to masses of about \apjbf{$2 \times 10^7 M_{\odot} - 10^9 M_{\odot}$} at the time of infall, are the likeliest to produce gaps in a GD-1-like stream.
+We find that gaps occur on average \apjbf{$\sim$3}~times per realization of the host system.
+These gaps have typical widths of \apjbf{$\sim(5 - 27)$}~deg and fractional underdensities of $\sim (10 - 30)\%$, with larger gaps being caused by \apjbf{heavier} subhalos.
+The stream--subhalo encounters responsible for these have impact parameters $(0.1 - 1.5)$~kpc and relative velocities \apjbf{$\sim(200 - 410)$}~km/s. \apjbf{We also investigate the effects of increasing the host-halo mass on the gap properties and formation rate.}

 \keywords{Milky Way dark matter halo (1049) --- Milky Way dynamics (1051) --- Dark matter distribution (356) --- Stellar streams (2166)}